Pullman porter: History

-While the pay was very low by the standards of the day, in an era of significant racial prejudice, being a Pullman porter was one of the best jobs available for African-American men.
-Thus, for black men, while this was an opportunity, at the same time it was also an experience of being stereotyped as the servant class and having to take a lot of abuse.
 Many passengers called every porter "George", as if he were George Pullman's "boy" (servant), a practice that was born in the South where slaves were named after their slavemasters/owners.
 The only ones who protested were other men named George, who founded the Society for the Prevention of Calling Sleeping Car Porters "George", or SPCSCPG, which eventually claimed 31,000 members.

 Although the SPCSCPG was more interested in defending the dignity of its white members than in achieving any measure of racial justice, it nevertheless had some effects for all porters.
 In 1926, the SPCSCPG persuaded the Pullman Company to install small racks in each car, displaying a card with the given name of the porter on duty.
 Of the 12,000 porters and waiters then working for Pullman, only 362 turned out to be named George.
 Stanley G. Grizzle, a former Canadian porter, titled his autobiography, My Name's Not George: The Story of the Brotherhood of Sleeping Car Porters.

 Porters were not paid a livable wage and needed to rely on tips to earn enough to make a living.
 Walter Biggs, son of a Pullman porter, spoke of memories of being a Pullman porter as told to him by his father:

 One of the most remarkable stories I liked hearing about was how when Jackie Gleason would ride ... all the porters wanted to be on that run.
 The reason why?
 Not only because he gave every porter $100.00, but it was just the fun, the excitement, the respect that he gave the porters.
 Instead of their names being George, he called everybody by their first name.
 He always had like a piano in the car and they sang and danced and had a great time.
 He was just a fun person to be around.

 The number of porters employed by railroads declined as sleeping car service dwindled in the 1960s as passenger numbers dwindled due to competition from auto and air travel, and sleeping car services were discontinued on many trains.
 By 1969, the ranks of the Pullman sleeping car porters had declined to 325 men with an average age of 63.